The Artemis II Mission

 Milankovitch Cycles

-How do Milankovitch cycles guide Earth’s climate from ice age to ice age?
-How do we know they aren’t responsible for climate change?
+What are Milankovitch cycles?
+How do they guide the Earth’s climate from ice age to ice age?
+How do we know they aren’t responsible for global warming?
 Let’s dig deeper!

 Eye Astronomy #16: Mira, Mira in the Sky